 Legacy applications requiring shared POSIX file semantics

-What else is new in LINSTOR Operator v2.10.0
+Another notable feature in LINSTOR Operator v2.10.0

 Version 2.10.0 of the LINSTOR Operator also introduces group snapshot support for LINSTOR PVCs, enabling consistent point-in-time snapshots across multiple related volumes.
 Stay tuned for an upcoming blog post covering that feature in more detail.